Fighting To Protect Your Future After A DUI/OWI Arrest

 For a first offense OWI in Indiana, you could be facing either a misdemeanor or felony charge.
 The charges are as follows:

 If you have been arrested under suspicion of DUI, you may be feeling overwhelmed and scared.
 You are not alone.
 Indiana prosecutors are particularly aggressive when pursuing DUI charges.
 However, you do have options.
-Our skilled DUI lawyer in Indianapolis can help you understand the charges brought against you and can provide you with the guidance you need.
+Our skilled DUI lawyers in Indianapolis can help you understand the charges brought against you and can provide you with the guidance you need.

 Sobriety Tests And Chemical Tests

 Law enforcement officers use various methods to determine if a driver is impaired.
-These include field sobriety tests, such as walking in a straight line and standing on one leg, and Breathalyzer tests or blood tests to measure BAC.
+These include field sobriety tests, such as walking in a straight line and standing on one leg, and breathalyzer tests or blood tests to measure BAC.
 In Indiana, a new system implemented in 2020 allows for enhanced testing with SoToxa devices as part of the oral roadside fluid program.
-This tests for six kinds of drugs, similar to the way a Breathalyzer would detect the presence of drugs in your system.
+This tests for six kinds of drugs, similar to the way a breathalyzer would detect the presence of drugs in your system.
 Knowing your rights regarding these tests and how they may impact your case is essential.

 Reducing The Impact Of A DUI Charge